 While not everyone will respond to your surveys, the ones that do send an important message — that they’re still interested in talking to you, even if just to provide feedback.
 Build on this with a compelling pitch and there’s a serious chance of that feedback turning into a lucrative deal.

-NPS and growth – the bottom line
+NPS and Growth – the Bottom Line

 Using NPS to boost customer satisfaction and loyalty is definitely going to work in your favor.
 However, you stand to gain much more by focusing on boosting sales with NPS too.
 Getting to enjoy brand loyalty and advocacy alongside a decent increase in your client base numbers sounds more than appealing, right?
 Not to mention you can even use Promoters to improve your brand’s visibility, saving your marketing team tons of time and effort.

 In case you’re looking for NPS survey software, we’ve got you covered.
 Retently offers a fully integrated solution that’s extremely easy to use, works across multiple channels, and lets you set up plenty of time-saving automation scenarios.
+Test it out in a free trial in order to: